fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2024-09-24】[GEIGEIGEIST / TOTEM](https://github.com/GEIGEIGEIST/TOTEM) - TOTEM is a 38 keys column\-staggered split keyboard  It meant to be used with a SEEED XIAO BLE or RP2040
 * 【2024-09-23】[n8n\-io / self\-hosted\-ai\-starter\-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self\-hosted AI Starter Kit is an open\-source template that quickly sets up a local AI environment  Curated by n8n, it provides essential tools for creating secure, self\-hosted AI workflows
 * 【2024-09-18】[ouckah / Summer2025\-Internships](https://github.com/ouckah/Summer2025-Internships) - Collection of Summer 2025 tech internships!
 * 【2024-09-16】[oz123 / awesome-c](https://github.com/oz123/awesome-c) - A curated list of awesome C frameworks, libraries, resources and other shiny things.
 Inspired by all the other awesome-... projects out there.